 Five years ago a group of compassionate friends came together to honor Jim Field and Tom Harding, who lost their lives to suicide.
 Through the tireless efforts of many community volunteers and organizations including WMed, the University of Michigan Depression Center, both Ascension Borgess and Bronson hospitals, and Kalamazoo Community Mental Health, a strategy for addressing mental health concerns was created.
-We are grateful to our partners who came together to make the Kalamazoo Collaborative Care Project a reality.
+We are grateful to our partners who came together to make the Kalamazoo Collaborative Care Program a reality.

 The Kalamazoo Collaborative Care Program (KCCP) was initiated after several local community members died from suicide.
 These incidents brought to light the urgent need for early recognition and intervention for depression in the community as a way of preventing these tragedies from happening again.

 The KCCP has brought together community members to take action on increasing access and improving mental health care in Kalamazoo.
 The University of Michigan Depression Center provides consultation with the program.

 The KCCP is implementing a collaborative care model of identification and treatment - an innovative way of improving access and the quality of mental health care provided by primary care clinicians.
 In this model the primary care clinician is supported by an on-site case manager and a consulting psychiatrist.
 Patients are proactively screened and contacted on a regular basis so no one falls through the cracks.